-I was born and educated in the City of London where I studied traditional jewellery and silversmithing techniques.
+I grew up in the City of London where I studied traditional jewellery and silversmithing techniques.
 In 1996 I moved out of the busy city and set up a new workshop in the more tranquil setting of Eel Pie Island on the River Thames.
 On Bonfire night 1996, the entire studio was burnt to the ground.
 I lost all my artwork and equipment.
 In the hot ashes the next morning I found a single gold ring that I had been working on the night before, it was all that I took from the ruins.

 I was lent a studio space nearby and spent the following year rebuilding my life and work.
 It was during this time that I first became interested in Buddhism.
 I began to attend meditation classes at a London Buddhist centre, and inspired by the visiting Buddhist masters who taught there, I started volunteering in my spare time.
 Word soon spread within the community that I was a jeweller and I began to be asked to repair old Indian and Tibetan jewellery and sacred artefacts.
 Then I was asked to make new pieces for people, and gradually, without really trying, a new collection emerged.
 Since 1997 I have been making jewellery for Buddhists around the world, and have gained a reputation as the craftsman to go to for some of the finest quality contemporary Buddhist jewellery.